technicole-t/Java-IMS-Project/README.md

 - Calulate the cost of an order

-Getting Started
+## Getting Started
-These instructions will allow you to get the application up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will allow you to get the application up and running on your local machine for development.

-Prerequisites
+### Prerequisites
 A java runtime environment is required on your PC to run this along with a version of Maven to build the project.
 Having Eclipse would also be useful if you wish to edit or test the code, though other Java IDE's will work fine.

-Installing
+### Installing
 Fork this repository to your own GitHub and then clone it to your PC.
-From there, the .jar file can be created using the command line.
-Open your command line in the main directory of the project and run the following commands to get the program working, using Maven and Java.
-Run each command one line at a time! ''' mvn clean package cd target java -jar FelixMarley-SoftwareMarch16-jar-with-dependencies.jar '''
+From there, the .jar file can be created thorough the command time.
+Run 'mvn clean', 'mvn package' then find the jar with dependancies within the target folder and run java -jar with the name of the file.

-Running the tests
-Running the tests can be done by opening the source code in an IDE and running the test codes as a JUnit application.
-Alternatively, opening your command line in the main directory and running the tests via maven will also work, with the command given below. ''' mvn clean test '''

-Coding style tests
+### Coding style tests
 Building this application and pushing it forward to a computer or virtual machine hosting Sonarqube will allow the user to anylise the code for coding style issues, bugs and security issues.

-Deployment
+### Deployment
 The project has been deployed via multiple stages of a CI pipeline.
 It is first pushed to GitHub, before being retrieved by Jenkins.
 Jenkins utilises maven to run the unit tests and build the project before pushing it further ahead to both Sonarqube (for more testing) and Nexus, for artifact repositing and hosting the fully built application.

-Built With
+## Built With
+- Trello - Kan-ban
+- MySQL - database language
+- Eclipse - IDE
+- GCP - Database Host
-Maven - Dependency Management
+- Maven - Dependency Management
-Jenkins - CI Pipeline scripter
+- Jenkins - CI Pipeline
-Eclipse - IDE
-SonarQube - static analysis
+- SonarQube - Static Analysis Tool
-Nexus - artifact repository
+- Nexus - Artifact Repository
-Trello - planning, kanban
-MySQL - database language
-GCP - database host
-JUnit - Testing (see pom.xml)